w3f/General-Grants-Program/grants/speculative/bit_country.md

 ### Overview
   * **A brief description of the project.**

       In Bit.Country, you can create your own space, communities, economics, and digital assets (NFTs).
-The dapp allow users to socialize in both a classical web view and a 3D in-browser view of the country.
+The dapp allow users to socialize in both a classical web view and a 3D in-browser view of the country or block.
 The decentralized marketplace allows users to trade their digital assets (NFTs) with each other.

       Bit.Country network is chain and ecosystem with focus on Community, Social, NFT & game.